EyaAbbassi/urlShortenerService/README.md

 </i>

 <li>
-<b>Custom short links</b>: This task begins with checking the length, the maximum length allowed is 8 alphanumeric digits.
-Once verified, the system checks its availability in the database.
-If the requested cutom_key doesn’t exist, the user receives a successful short URL, or an error message in the opposite case.
+<b>Custom short links</b>: This task begins with checking the system about its availability in the database.
+If the requested cutom_key doesn’t exist, the user receives a successful response with a short URL with their custom key, or an error message in the opposite case depend on the situation.
 </li>

 <li>
-<b>Decode</b>: Upon receiving the decode request, check the storage units (caching system and database) for the required record of the short url.
-If found, the application server returns the associated original URL.<br>
+<b>Decode</b>: Upon receiving the decode request, check the storage units (caching system and database/ in our case, we check the hashmap with the generated/custom key as key and the original url as a value) for the required record of the short url.
+If found, the application server returns the associated original URL.
+Or an error message in the opposite case depend on the situation.<br>
 <i>Here we need the second hashmap with generated/cutom_ key as a key and the original_url as a value.
-The access/search will cost less -O(1) for time complexity.</i>
+The access/search will cost less.-O(1) for time complexity.</i>
 </li>

 ### Encode